Skip to main content

 info

-The property keyword can only be used in class methods and outside any Function or Class Constructor block.
+The property keyword can only be used in class methods and outside any Function or Class constructor block.

 Initializing the property in the declaration line